-3Arts and Bodies of Work joined together in 2020 to launch the Disability Culture Leadership Initiative (DCLI) to encourage the arts and culture sector to engage Deaf and disabled artists in both regular programming and organizational efforts in order to advance justice.
-Our purpose reaches beyond considerations of audience accessibility and compliance with the Americans with Disabilities Act to the crucial work of determining the content we present, creating change and access by conceiving professional development tracks for artists, supporting the creation of new art, and ensuring the participation and leadership of disabled people throughout the sector.
+3Arts and Bodies of Work (BOW) joined together in 2014 to establish customized three-month residency fellowships for Deaf and disabled artists to create new work and increase the public dialogue around disability culture and aesthetics.
+Expanding on this initiative in 2020, 3Arts launched the Disability Culture Leadership Initiative (DCLI) as a resource hub for the field, with 3Arts/BOW Residency Fellowship alumni featured in an evergrowing archive of video conversations.
+In both of these programs, our purpose reaches beyond considerations of audience accessibility and compliance with the Americans with Disabilities Act to the crucial work of determining the content we present, creating change and access by conceiving professional development tracks for artists, supporting the creation of new art, and ensuring the participation and leadership of disabled people throughout the sector.
 (Note that we are using disability-first language as a positive emphasis that honors the artists with whom we work who center disability in their art, identities, and activism.
 We are also capitalizing Deaf to refer to a culture and identity rather than an auditory status.)